-The following objectives were constructed to guide the study:
+The following objectives are constructed to guide the study:

 - i.
-To find out the prevalence of students living under difficult circumstances. - ii.
-To examine the nature of difficult circumstance and their effects on the education of learners. - iii.
-To investigate all the possible socio economic factors leading to difficult living conditions.
+To identify the extent to which learning students live under different circumstances. - ii.
+To examine the nature of problems and their effects on the education of learners.

+iii.
+To investigate all the possible socio economic causes leading to difficult living conditions.